 While gold jewellery is irresistible and never goes out of fashion, gold also has a religious significance.
 Gold is offered to their deities by Indians, and being the auspicious metal in India carries a high emotional quotient.
 Not just a metal of wealth, gold is also considered a good investment, be it through jewellery or coins, or others.

 When purchasing jewellery, purity is always one of the most significant concerns for consumers.
 Whether you buy 22 karat gold or 18 karat gold, the main concern is the assurance of the quality of the gold.
 A few years back, there were many methods of making gold jewellery and no standard way of assuring its purity.

 But with the arrival of the hallmarking system by BIS in India, buyers feel safer and more confident about their gold purchases.

-The following guide explains briefly about BIS Hallmark gold, KDM gold and 916 gold which we often come across at the time of buying gold.
-Knowing the difference between these three terms can help us narrow down our choice in gold purity and quality.
+The following guide briefly explains BIS Hallmark gold, KDM gold, and 916 gold, which we often come across when buying gold.
+Knowing these three terms' differences can help us narrow our gold purity and quality choices.

 916 in gold represents the finesse of gold jewellery – 91.6 grams of gold per 100 grams.
-Gold is categorised based on its purity and 24 Karat, 23 Karat, 22 Karat, 18 Karat, 14 Karat, 10 Karat, etc., are the different types of gold purity levels available.
+Gold is categorized based on its purity, and 24 Karat, 23 Karat, 22 Karat, 18 Karat, 14 Karat, 10 Karat, etc., are the different gold purity levels available.
 22 Karat hallmarked gold is referred to as 'BIS 916' Gold, the number 916 denoting the purity of gold in the final product.
-Similarly, 23 karat gold is called 958 gold, and 18 karat is denoted by 750 gold.
+Similarly, 23 karat gold is 958 gold, and 18 karat is denoted 750 gold.